SB-Jr/machine_learning_concepts/supervised_learning/README.md

 Note:

-- All topics are not covered here.
+- All topics are not covered
 - Github does not parse Latex Formulaes so you will need to view this file in a Latex parsable environment